jingyiwu99/jingyiwu99.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth-year Ph.D. candidate in Linguistics at Zhejiang University and a Visiting Scholar in Communication at UCLA.
-I'm very fortunate to be advised by Prof. [Junying Liang](https://person.zju.edu.cn/en/jyleung#0) and Prof. [Tao Gao](https://comm.ucla.edu/person/tao-gao/).
+I'm very lucky to be advised by Prof. [Junying Liang](https://person.zju.edu.cn/en/jyleung#0) and Prof. [Tao Gao](https://comm.ucla.edu/person/tao-gao/).
 My research interests lie in two main areas.
 The first line of my research focuses on the factors that shape audience engagement and enhance communication impact, with my PhD dissertation specifically examining the role of narrative structure in public communication.
 My second line of research focuses on the cognitive foundations of language, exploring whether linguistic structure reflects the organization of human conceptual representations.

 Research Interests
 ======